Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Introduction

 However, despite of the powerful LPV model-based control solutions, their deployment is becoming more challenging, as modeling of the next generation of engineering systems via first-principles is increasingly complex, time-consuming and often lacks sufficient accuracy.
 Hence, engineers frequently need to obtain models based on data to analyze and control such systems.
-Despite the tremendous progress in LPV and NL model identification, e.g., \cite{Toth2010,BachnasToth2014, Toth21aAUT, BaoJavad2022, Wingerden09, LPVbook2,BoefCoxToth2021,ScLj19}, several aspects of the model identification toolchain such as model structure selection, are either under-developed or are rather complex and demand several iterations.
-Moreover, research on \emph{identification for control} in the \emph{linear time-invariant} (LTI) case has shown that, to synthesize a controller to achieve a given performance objective in model-based control, only some dynamical aspects of the system are important \cite{GEVERS2005335}.
+Despite the tremendous progress in LPV~\cite{Toth2010, Cox2021, van2008subspace} and nonlinear~\cite{ScLj19, BaoJavad2022} system identification, several aspects of the system identification toolchain, such as model structure selection, are either under-developed or are rather complex and demand several iterations.
+Moreover, research on \emph{identification for control} in the \emph{linear time-invariant} (LTI) case has shown that, to synthesize a controller to achieve a given performance objective in model-based control, only some dynamical aspects of the system are important~\cite{GEVERS2005335}.
 This means that focusing the identification process on obtaining only such information accurately for synthesis can achieve higher model-based control performance for a given experimentation budget.
-This lead to the idea that fusing the control objective into system identification and even accomplishing synthesis of a controller \emph{directly} from data, i.e., \emph{direct data-driven control}, carries many benefits \cite{HouWang2013}, while it also simplifies the overall modeling and control toolchain.
+This lead to the idea that fusing the control objective into system identification and even accomplishing synthesis of a controller \emph{directly} from data, i.e., \emph{direct data-driven control}, carries many benefits \cite{skelton1994data, HouWang2013}, while it also simplifies the overall modeling and control toolchain {and thus opens up possibilities to automate the full control design process}.
 Based on this motivation, data-driven LPV control methods \cite{formentin2016direct, MillerSznaier2022, yahagi2022direct} have been introduced, which have provided promising solutions to the direct control design problem, however, often without guarantees on the stability and performance of the resulting closed-loop system.